 Casualties of Credit: The English Financial Revolution, 1620-1720 (Harvard University Press, 2011)

 Hume's Worldly Philosophy (with Margaret Schabas).
-In process.
+(University of Chicago Press, forthcoming 2019).

 A History of Scarcity: Humanity, Nature, and the World of Goods (Harvard Univesity Press, Forthcoming), co-authored with Fredrik Albritton-Jonsson).
 Under contract with Harvard University Press.

 Mercantilism Reimagined: Political Economy in Early Modern Britain and its Empire.
 Co-edited with Philip Stern (Oxford University Press, 2014)

 David Hume's Political Economy.
 Co-edited with Margaret Schabas (Routledge, 2008)